flokoe/bash-hackers-wiki/docs/commands/builtin/mapfile.md

   `-t`            Remove any trailing newline from a line read, before it is assigned to an array element.
   `-u FD`         Read from filedescriptor `FD` rather than standard input.

-While `mapfile` isn\'t a common or portable shell feature, it's functionality will be familiar to many programmers.
+While `mapfile` isn't a common or portable shell feature, it's functionality will be familiar to many programmers.
 Almost all programming languages (aside from shells) with support for compound datatypes like arrays, and which handle open file objects in the traditional way, have some analogous shortcut for easily reading all lines of some input as a standard feature.
-In Bash, `mapfile` in itself can\'t do anything that couldn\'t already be done using read and a loop, and if portability is even a slight concern, should never be used.
+In Bash, `mapfile` in itself can't do anything that couldn't already be done using read and a loop, and if portability is even a slight concern, should never be used.
 However, it does *significantly* outperform a read loop, and can make for shorter and cleaner code - especially convenient for interactive